eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Justification

-I will not deny that the wakeful assumptions are particularly optimistic for a delayed runoff.
-Indeed, I might even call it "cheating"!
+I will not deny that the clear-eyed assumption is particularly optimistic for a delayed runoff.
 However, it turns out that the groggy assumption is more than enough to make Approval Top-2 significantly more robust than STAR.

 The proposal in Eugene *was* to eliminate the primary entirely, and have a one-shot expressive five-star score-based election for seats as prestigious and of consequence as "Commissioner for Eugene Water and Electric Board, Wards 6 and 7" (no offense to the person who actually holds that office, I'm sure Eugene's EWEB is wonderful).